-- 1. Define interclub match play rules, format, and captains' responsibilities for both the REGULAR and SENIOR Interclub leagues - 2.
-Provide a "Captain's Checklist" to assist in the preparation before and after each match - 3.
-Cover most of the situations that may be encountered during play - 4.
-Provide a document of common knowledge for the Interclub officials to base their decisions on.
+- 1. Define interclub match play rules, format, and captains' responsibilities for the REGULAR, SENIOR and SUPER SENIOR Interclub leagues - 2.
+Provide a "Captain's Checklist" to assist in the preparation before, during and after each match - 3.
+Cover most of the situations that may be encountered during play (i.e. inclement weather) - 4.
+Provide a document of common knowledge for the Interclub officials to base their decisions on

 These Interclub rules are tailored to accommodate Groups/Pods of three to six teams and are specific to the CGA Interclub program.
-The USGA Rules of Golf will remain the governing rules and are not compromised in any manner in these Rules of Play.
+The Rules of Golf will remain the governing rules and are not compromised in any manner in these Rules of Play.

-Both sets of rules should be reviewed and discussed by the captains with their players at a team meeting.
+This manual should be reviewed and discussed by the captains with their players at a team meeting.
 A summary of the USGA Match Play Rules of Golf is provided.
 We encourage all captains to copy and hand-out this summary to each of his players.
 Copies of the forms/worksheets used at each match are provided on-line and included in the packet received at a regional captains' meeting.